We can help you get ready to apply and find the right job for you. We can even help you while you're working.

 Education & Training

 Most young people are better off if they finish their education or are in training for future work.
-When you meet with a Youth Service provider or specialist case worker to discuss your application, they will focus their conversations on what education or training you will return to, start or continue doing.
+When you apply, we'll call you to talk about what education or training you'll return to, start or continue doing.